Many of us don’t know that boxes can help them improve their health and well-being.

 There are three reasons that explain why cats have a special fondness for boxes:

 Enclosed spaces like boxes gives them a feeling of security, protection, and being in control especially when hunting for their prey.
 Tissue boxes are the best for this purpose.

-For cats to be more at home with boxes, get them curled up with treats inside plus a towel, or if they have that #sepanx (ak.a. “separation anxiety”) with you, leave any item that has your scent on.
-Keep a box safe for playtime too by making sure it’s free from tape, handles and staples.
+For cats to be more at home with boxes, get them curled up with treats inside plus a towel, or if they have separation anxiety with you, leave any item that has your scent on.
+Keep a box safe for playtime too by making sure it’s free from tape, handles, and staples.

 So the next time you thin kof disposing your boxes, stop and think of leaving it for your cat!